Engage Pickleball Paddles

 We update this page with a new Engage paddle model and try to give an unbiased overview to help you select which one would best fit your needs.
 The criteria we paid most attention to were:

 - Overall paddle design and playability.

-Overall, any one of these three paddles would be a great addition to your pickleball equipment collection.
+Overall, any one of these paddles would be a great addition to your pickleball equipment collection.
 If you are looking for a bigger sweet spot and better vibration control, you might want to go with the Engage Encore Pro Paddle.
 On the other hand, if you are a fan of graphite paddles and elegant design, you might like the Encore X-Series Paddle.

 Finally, if you are a beginner and insecure about your power and control while playing or if you like simple, classic designed paddles, check out the Engage Encore Composite Pickleball Paddle.